tuva-health/docs/docs/guides/claims-mapping.md

 - `place_of_service_code`

-Since this field should only be found on a professional claim, a value present in this field will indicate the `claim_type` should be mapped as `institutional`.
+Since this field should only be found on a professional claim, a value present in this field will indicate the `claim_type` should be mapped as `professional`.

 If both professional-only and institutional-only fields are present on the same claim, we do our best to come up with logic (specific to the data source) that determines the `claim_type` based on the presence of different institutional or professional fields.
 If it’s not possible to convincingly populate the correct `claim_type`, we map to `undetermined`.